-- You are a parent/carer of a child aged under 8 years who is either currently undergoing treatment or has received care for cancer or a tumour in England in the last 12 months, within the NHS.
+- You are a parent/carer of a child aged 0-15 years old who has received care for cancer or a tumour in England in the last 12 months, within the NHS.

-- You are an 8-16 year old child who has received cancer or tumour care or treatment in the last 12 months.
-Parents/carers will be asked to complete the ‘parent’ section of this questionnaire if they are available to do so.
+- You are an 8-15 year old child who has received cancer or tumour care in the last 12 months.

-- No – participation is voluntary, it is up to you and your child whether you take part.
+- No – participation is voluntary, it is up to you whether you or your child take part.

-- You or your child can decide not to take part at any time – even after the interview has started, without giving a reason.
+- You or your child can decide not to take part at any time – even after the workshop has started, without giving a reason.

-Would my/our participation in this study be kept confidential?
+Would my participation in this study be kept confidential?

-- Yes – what you and/or your child says will be kept entirely confidential.
+- Yes – what you or your child say will be kept entirely confidential.
+The workshops will not be recorded.
 Care providers will not know who takes part.

-- No identifying information (e.g. your or your child’s name, or the names of healthcare staff) will be recorded or shared with anyone who provides your child’s care.
+- No identifying information (such as names) will be shared with anyone who provides care to your child.

-- We will only ever report the views of you and your child anonymously.
+- We will only ever report your views anonymously.

-- You will be asked to sign and complete a consent form on behalf of your child that will be used only by researchers to confirm that you and/or your child agree to take part.
+- You will be asked to sign and complete a consent form that will be used only by researchers to confirm you or your child have agreed to take part.

-- Yours and your child’s personal information will not be shared with anyone unless required by law, where there is a clear overriding public interest, or if something you or your child says indicates that you or your child are at risk of immediate harm.
+- Your personal information will not be shared with anyone unless required by law, where there is a clear overriding public interest, or if something you say indicates that you or your child are at risk of immediate harm.

-What will happen to the information that I or my child share?
+What will happen to the information that I share?